 That same year, he dropped out of Benjamin Franklin High School and took up residence in the branch's headquarters.
-He lived in New York City and Oakland with BPP colleagues as a party member from May 1969 until October 1970 and was subject to Federal Bureau of Investigation COINTELPRO surveillance from then until 1974.
+He lived in New York City and Oakland with BPP colleagues as a party member from May 1969 until October 1970.
+He was subject to Federal Bureau of Investigation COINTELPRO surveillance until 1974.

-Abu-Jamal was living with his third wife, Wadiya, shortly before the going to prison.
-After leaving the Panthers he returned to his old high school, but was suspended for distributing literature calling for "black revolutionary student power".
+Abu-Jamal was living with his third wife, Wadiya, shortly before going to prison.
+After leaving the Panthers, he returned to his old high school but was suspended for distributing literature calling for "black revolutionary student power."
 He also led unsuccessful protests to change the school name to Malcolm X High.
 After attaining his GED, he studied briefly at Goddard College.

-In 1975, he began a career in radio broadcasting, first at Temple University's WRTI and then in 1975, he was employed at radio station WHAT and he became host of a weekly feature program of WCAU-FM in 1978.
-He was also worked at WPEN, and became active in the local chapter of the Marijuana Users Association of America.
-From 1979 until 1981, he worked at National Public Radio-affiliate WUHY when he was asked to submit his resignation after a dispute about the requirements of objective focus in his presentation of news.
+In 1975, he began a career in radio broadcasting, first at Temple University's WRTI; then, in 1975, he was employed at radio station WHAT, and he became the host of a weekly feature program of WCAU-FM in 1978.
+He also worked at WPEN and became active in the local chapter of the Marijuana Users Association of America.
+From 1979 until 1981, he worked at National Public Radio affiliate WUHY when he was asked to submit his resignation after a dispute about the requirements of objective focus in his presentation of news.

-Abu-Jamal was working as a taxicab driver in Philadelphia two nights a week to supplement his income.
+Abu-Jamal worked as a taxicab driver in Philadelphia two nights a week to supplement his income.
 He had been working part-time as a reporter for WDAS.
-In 1981, Abu-Jamal was arrested, tried and convicted of gunning down white city police Officer Daniel Faulkner.
+In 1981, Abu-Jamal was arrested, tried, and convicted of gunning down white city police Officer Daniel Faulkner.
 He garnered worldwide support for his claims that he was the victim of a racist justice system.
-In 2011, prosecutors to dropped their bid for capital punishment against Abu-Jamal.
+In 2001, prosecutors drop their bid for capital punishment against Abu-Jamal.
 He now received an automatic life term.